Corey Sheridan exits Global Music Strategy role at TikTok, joins Warner’s ADA as Global Head of Commerce & Revenue - Music Business Worldwide

+TikTok music executive Corey Sheridan has exited his position at the ByteDance-owned app.

+For the past year and a half, Sheridan has served as Global Music Product Partnerships & Strategy Lead at TikTok and parent company ByteDance.

-Corey Sheridan has been appointed Global Head of Commerce & Revenue at ADA, the independent label and artist services arm of Warner Music Group.
+Sheridan has left that role and is now joining ADA, the independent label and artist services arm of Warner Music Group, as Global Head of Commerce and Revenue.

-The exec joins ADA from TikTok and parent company ByteDance, where he was most recently Global Music Product Partnerships & Strategy Lead.

 In his new post at ADA, Los Angeles-based Sheridan will oversee the company’s commercial relationships and strategy.
 He reports to ADA President Cat Kreidich.